ISAITB/docs-services/source/messaging/index.rst

 Key points for you to consider with respect to this example are:

+    * The API implemented by this component has nothing to do with the GITB specifications or the test bed.
+It is an implementation of the API that your remote system is expected to call.
+The GITB-specific part of the implementation is where it notifies the test bed for a given test session.
     * The way to determine the session identifier from the received message.
 For this you will need to determine the appropriate metadata that you will first store in the session and then lookup for a match (illustrated here with method ``determineSessionId()``).
     * The message received might need processing before being returned to the test bed.
 Consider that you may want to return it as-is but also